• Cryptos:

 #1

 Bitcoin BTC 24h Trading Volume in United States Dollar.
 24-hour trading volume measures the total amount of cryptocurrency traded across all exchanges in the past day.
+High volume indicates strong market interest and liquidity, making it easier to buy or sell without significantly affecting the price.24h Volume 24-hour trading volume measures the total amount of cryptocurrency traded across all exchanges in the past day.
 High volume indicates strong market interest and liquidity, making it easier to buy or sell without significantly affecting the price.

 21,000,000 BTC